abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 # The Sausage Enjoyers - a website all about sausages

 Welcome to our website, your one-stop destination for all things sausage-related.
 Here you can find sausage immages, receipis, sausage reviews and the sausage resturants near you
  This website project was created by **Sebastian** and **Malte** as a school project.
-The primary goal of the school project was to create a food website, that is user friendly that adheres to the guidelines of **WCAG 2.1**; as well as using some sort of **API**.
+The primary goal of the school project was to create a food website with text,immages a table, and some sort of form.
+The webiste should also user friendly and adhere to the guidelines of **WCAG 2.1**; as well as to use some sort of **API**.
 Here on our webiste, you can explore various sausage-related features and satisfy your cravings for these delectable delights.

 ## Table of Contents